jhavenz/laravel-permission-name-generator/readme.md

 ---

-Since All Facades are aliased to global namespace, using the Facades in your views wont create a mess.
+Since All Facades are aliased in the global namespace, using the Facades in your views wont create a mess either.
 ```php
 //=> dashboard.blade.php (for example)